privefl/prettyjekyll/README.md

     - makes some changes in figures' and images' paths to be recognized in the site.

-You can keep the default path to figures rendered by knitr. **Caching is not supported**.
+You can keep the default path to figures rendered by knitr.
+Caching is now supported starting with version 0.2.3.
 You should directly use the R Markdown template from this package.